Red is the new black at Emmys, a night of sleek silhouettes

 Monochrome tones remained a popular choice to stand out on the red carpet.
 "House of Cards" nominee Robin Wright led the all-white line with a backless white Ralph Lauren jumpsuit, while "Orange is the New Black" nominee Taylor Schilling wore a cream halter-neck beaded Zuhair Murad gown, saying she loved the comfort of the style.

-Michelle Dockery opted for a cream dress with pops of blue and green by Rosie Assoulin, a trend also favoured by "Girls" star Alison Williams in an off-white full-skirted Giambattista Valli gown.
+Michelle Dockery opted for a cream dress with pops of blue and green by Rosie Assoulin, a trend also favored by "Girls" star Alison Williams in an off-white full-skirted Giambattista Valli gown.

 "Masters of Sex" star Lizzy Caplan wore both black and white with her halter Donna Karen gown, while "The Good Wife" actress Julianna Margulies spun a twist on black with a beaded Narciso Rodriguez column dress.